bxcruz/leetCodeSolutions/README.md

 Worked out solutions for leetcode problems.
 Done primarily using c or c++.

 All problems worked out independently but without time and space complexity optimizations,\
-thus it may be slower and/or take up more space than usual.
+thus solution may be slower and/or take up more space on average.